FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 The main language for FAForever is the English langauge.
 It is fine if you translate a text, but the text should also be available in English.
 While you're welcome to utilize tools to assist you, we encourage using them only as a source of inspiration to preserve the authenticity of the text.
 Especially references related to Supreme Commander tend to not surivive the generative nature of modern large language models (ChatGPT and the like).
 The final result should be easily understandable, even for individuals with limited proficiency in the target language.

-If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the #📰-promo-public channel.

 ### Video editor

-Video editors are the alternative to text editors.
+Video editors are the alternative to text editors/writers.
 You enable the community to become familiar with content, updates and the general progression of the community as a whole.
 The content you create may become part of the [Steam discussion groups](https://steamcommunity.com/app/9420/discussions/), the [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever) and/or a [Patreon post](https://www.patreon.com/faf).
 Especially the latter is critical for the community as Patreon is our only source of income.

 The video can be about anything that is directly related to FAForever.
 Whether that is a build order video, shorts/clips from a cast, a comparison between Steam FA and FAForever or perhaps an interview with another contributor about the contributions of the interviewee.
 The options are limitless.

-If you're interested in contributing then come in and introduce yourself on the official [Discord server](https://discord.gg/DCNr4cvejN) in the #📰-promo-public channel.

 ### Graphic designer

 Graphic designers enables the community to look and feel more professional.
-Great examples are the thumbnails on YouTube that were made by @phong and @fichom.
+Great examples are the thumbnails on YouTube that were made by @phong6881 and @fichom.
 Check them out on the [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever/playlists)

 Furthermore, remarkable graphics were made for various tournaments.
 Check out these two: